NeurodataWithoutBorders/nwb_hackathons/HCK25_2025_Community_Hackathon_Flatiron/README.md

 encourage projects that relate to NWB integration with these tools.

 Please note: This community hackathon is *not* a training event.
 There will be no introductory-level talks or lessons that teach attendees on how to use NWB.
+However, if you are new to NWB, you are still welcome to attend the hackathon.
-However, the NWB team provides many [video tutorials](https://www.youtube.com/watch?v=xZiSesEVA3o&list=PL5wPNhoBP0ZB2sLuRKWqwgXf9V3FRl1bw) and [online documentation](https://nwb-overview.readthedocs.io/en/latest/intro_to_nwb/1_intro_to_nwb.html) that you can learn from during the hackathon.
-If you are new to NWB and want to learn how to convert your data to NWB, we encourage you to attend the
+The NWB team provides many
+[video tutorials](https://www.youtube.com/watch?v=xZiSesEVA3o&list=PL5wPNhoBP0ZB2sLuRKWqwgXf9V3FRl1bw) and
+[online documentation](https://nwb-overview.readthedocs.io/en/latest/intro_to_nwb/1_intro_to_nwb.html) that you can learn from before or during the hackathon.
+If you want to learn how to convert your data to NWB, we encourage you to attend the
 [virtual NWB Data Conversion Workshop](https://neurodatawithoutborders.github.io/nwb_hackathons/HCK22_2025_DataConversion_Remote/) in May 2025.